johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 #### 7. Review a Teammate's Pull Request

+#### Round-Robin Review Assignment

+The team should assign reviews in a round-robin sequence (This also applies to Parts 2 and 3).
+For example:

+- Student 1 reviews Student 2.
+- Student 2 reviews Student 3.
+- Student 3 reviews Student 4.
+- Continue until the final student reviews Student 1.

+The same assignment should be used for the Part 1 PR and the combined Part 2 and Part 3 PR unless the team agrees on another balanced rotation.

+The student assigned to review the repository owner should also review the initial `setup-contributors` PR.

+Reviewers should complete reviews promptly.
+Do not delay a teammate's submission by leaving an assigned review unfinished.

 Each student must review one teammate's PR.
 For this exercise, check that:

 - The PR is linked to the correct issue.